Monday, October 26, 2009

 in front of the rig (which was built in 1905 originally, but had moved form borehole to borehole):

 We assembled long cylindrical tools and put them into the borehole using a crane.
-By we, I mean that the more experienced folk and the permanent wellsite workers did this: (from the interwebs)
+By we, I mean that the more experienced folk and the permanent wellsite workers did this: (from the interwebs) While this was going on, I drank something that tasted just like liquified watermellon Jolly Ranchers:

 The tools take a long while to get to the bottom of the hole and we had been up since 4:and 30 so we went to sleep at about 5 PM in the caravan next to the rig: